raigorx/GraphColoring/README.md

 ## Running Tests

-Test are made using google test <https://google.github.io/googletest/> tests are build via cmake same process as above.
+Test are made using google test <https://google.github.io/googletest/> and they are build via cmake same process as above.

 You can run them via cmake: